 This course will introduce students to the basics of the linux command-line interface, debugging concepts, basic algorithmic principles such as memoization, recursion, caching, and generators, as well as efficiency and code profiling.
 There are no prerequisites.

 Instructor and Course Assistants

-Instructor: Chris Teplovs, Ph.D.
-Lecturer IV in Information and Research Investigator, School of Information Course Lecturers: Kris Steinhoff, Intermittent Lecturer in Information, School of Information and Staff Software Engineer, Woven Planet
+Instructor: Chris Teplovs, Lecturer IV in Information and Research Investigator, School of Information • VProv Academic Innovation - Faculty and Staff

+Course Lecturers: Joshua Haskins, Intermittent Lecturer, School of Information

-Naga Sanka: MADS Graduate, Intermittent Lecturer, School of Information and Senior Engineer at Stellantis
+Naga Sanka, Intermittent Lecturer, School of Information